 If you want to save money: Book something at your riad upon arrival.
 You can save up to $50 if you book and pay things upon arrival.

 Alternative option: If you’d rather not take a group tour and private tours are too expensive, you can surely follow my example and do the whole thing on your own.

 I rented a car and drove to Ouarzazate on my own, seeing all the spots by myself.
 After a night spent in a local guesthouse in Ouarzazate, I drove further to Merzouga and got picked by a camp manager.
-I booked it all on Booking.com.
+I booked my car on RentalCars.com and a spot at the camp on Booking.com.

 Morocco Desert Tour Price